SRatna/inverse-rendering/README.md

 ##

-Part of the code in this implementation takes [SfSNet-PyTorch](https://github.com/bhushan23/SfSNet-PyTorch) as a reference.
+Most part of the code (especially the models definitions) in this implementation takes [SfSNet-PyTorch](https://github.com/bhushan23/SfSNet-PyTorch) as a reference.